 - Verified application through the Physical Therapy Central Application System (PTCAS) and a School of Health Professions supplemental application at www.ttuhsc.edu/ HEALTH-PROFESSIONS/ADMISSIONS/APPLICATION.ASPX - Bachelor's degree from an accredited college or university prior to starting the DPT program - Submit Graduate Record Examination (GRE) scores to PTCAS.
 The DPT program GRE code used in PTCAS is 7155.
 Competitive GRE scores are required for admission, considering verbal, quantitative and analytical sub-scale scores - Possess a minimum 3.0 cumulative and 3.0 prerequisite GPA on a 4.0 scale - Complete all prerequisite courses prior to starting the DPT program.
-Applicants who have more than 16 semester credit hours of science prerequisites outstanding at the time of application will not be considered. - Complete a minimum of 100 documented hours of clinical experience observing a physical therapist as a volunteer or paid employee - Obtain two letters of recommendation one from a physical therapist (required) and one from an academic instructor (recommended)
+Applicants who have more than 16 semester credit hours of science prerequisites outstanding at the time of application will not be considered. - The DPT program requires a minimum of 50 hours of clinical experience observing a physical therapist as a volunteer or paid employee.
+While applicants are encouraged to gain as much experience in as many different clinical settings as possible, observation hours in excess of 50 or the total number of settings observed are not considered as part of the holistic application review. - Obtain two letters of recommendation one from a physical therapist (required) and one from an academic instructor (recommended)